James Fortune

-James Fortune is a gospel music recording artist, songwriter and producer.
+James Fortune (born November 29, 1978) is an American gospel music recording artist, songwriter and producer.
 He is also a radio personality on 1190 AM WLIB.

 Music career

+He was born in Richmond, Texas, U.S.

-James Fortune & FIYA's highly debut CD, You Survived, was released in September 2004.
+James Fortune & FIYA's debut CD, You Survived, was released in September 2004.
 He was honored at the 19th annual ASCAP Rhythm and Soul Music Awards for his hit single "You Survived" off the same album.
-"You Survived" also peaked as the No. 2 most played Gospel song in the country and has remained in the Top 7 for 3 years.
+"You Survived" also peaked as the No. 2 most played Gospel song in the country and has remained in the Top 7 for three years.
 The radio single, "God Can" features Micah Stampley and Zacardi Cortez.
 Fortune received a 2006 ASCAP Writers Award for "You Survived".
-FIYA has been nominated 4 years in a row for the Texas Gospel Youth & Young Adult Choir of the year.
+FIYA has been nominated four years in a row for the Texas Gospel Youth & Young Adult Choir of the year.

 Fortune and F.I.Y.A.'s second project on Black Smoke Music World Wide, The Transformation, was released January 22, 2008.
 The first single, "I Trust You", charted at No. 1 on Gospel radio for 25 weeks and No. 30 on Urban AC charts and No. 1 at WLIB in New York City.

-In 2012, Fortune was nominated for two Grammy awards for Best Gospel Album of the Year and Best Gospel Song of Year, and topped Billboards "Best of 2012 Gospel Songs/Artists List".
+In 2012, Fortune was nominated for two Grammy Awards for Best Gospel Album of the Year and Best Gospel Song of Year, and topped Billboards "Best of 2012 Gospel Songs/Artists List".

 In 2014, Fortune released his first live album, Live Through It.
 The album was recorded in Atlanta, Georgia, in front of an audience of 5,000 people.
 On a BET episode of Lift Every Voice, host, CoCo Brother interviewed Fortune and discussed "I Trust You".

 On March 3, 2023, Fortune released "Trusting God", a collaboration with singer Monica.